tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 * <b>When either of the above is checked</b>

   * The DNT header will be sent for ALL outgoing requests (traffic.js)
+  * First-party incoming cookies from sites on DNT list are allowed (core.js)
-  * first party incoming cookies from DNT sites are allowed (core.js)
+  * Third-party incoming cookies from sites on DNT list are allowed (core.js) (pending)

 -----------